-A full service cafeteria is available at lunch and during morning break.
-We endeavour to provide a NUT AWARE environment and appreciate your cooperation in sending NUT FREE products to the school to respect students that have SEVERE PEANUT ALLERGIES.
+A full-service cafeteria is available at lunch and during the morning break.
+We endeavor to provide a NUT AWARE environment and appreciate your cooperation in sending NUT FREE products to the school to respect students that have SEVERE PEANUT ALLERGIES.
 We offer healthy food choices and do offer some treats to compete with the local convenience stores and encourage students to remain on campus.
 We appreciate your assistance in promoting nutritional choices, which we also do through the health curriculum.
-Food Cards can be purchased from the office.
-For more information about menu items and food cards visit our website.